-Why is the NVSD only offering Summer Learning as a
+Why is the NVSD offering Summer Learning in-person in 2021?

 - The health and safety of our students, staff and their